-These 3 Masters, featured regularly at Maui’s renowned “Slack Key Show®” are all ordained ministers, or kahu.
+These Masters, featured regularly at Maui’s renowned “Slack Key Show®” are all ordained ministers, or kahu.
 This holiday season, they share their deep love of Hawaiian hymn traditions.
 The songs are distinctly Hawaiian, yet somehow familiar.
 The hymns of Hawai'i are songs that George Kahumoku, Jr. sang as a child growing up on Hawai‘i Island, and that have helped to hold his family together over several generations.
 George learned these hymns, the hïmeni, as a young boy seated with his parents, grandparents, aunties, uncles and their children around the kitchen table.
-Tour dates Dec 2016.
+Tour dates early December.

 Four-time Grammy-winner and multiple Na Hōkū Hanohano (Hawaiian Grammy) Award winner, master slack key guitarist George Kahumoku Jr. is known as “Hawai‘i’s Renaissance Man” – musician, vocalist, storyteller, songwriter & author, teacher, sculptor, farmer, and chef.

 Award-winning Slack Key Guitarist David “Kawika” Kahiapo most recently won two 2015 Na Hoku Awards for his 2 newest releases, one for Slack Key Guitar Album of the Year, the other for Island Album.
 A regular at Jack Johnson’s Kokua Fests, his slack key roots and commitment to Hawaiian culture run deep.

 “Love for the islands, its people, `ohana, and Ke Akua (God), are what inspires me, while staying committed to perpetuating ‘true’ Hawaiian music, the culture...” —Kawika Kahiapo